avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

 <img src=".//media/image_a.png"/>

 * Unzip the downloaded folder and then open it.

-Navigate to the *iotc-python-examples-main* directory (the name of the overall repo and the first sub-directory will have the same name), and then copy the *PROTEUS_MP157F_Demo* folder to a flash drive.
+* Navigate to the *iotc-python-examples-main* directory (the name of the overall repo and the first sub-directory will have the same name)

+* Copy the *PROTEUS_MP157F_Demo* folder to a flash drive.
 This is the only part of the repository you will need for this demo.

 * In the *PROTEUS_MP157F_Demo* directory on your flash drive, navigate to the *device_certificates* folder.